mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

 .. code-block:: none

-  $ dnf install mongo-c-driver
+  $ dnf install mongo-c-driver-devel

+The ``mongo-c-driver-devel`` package includes headers required to build applications using libmongoc.
+To check which version is available, see `https://packages.fedoraproject.org/pkgs/mongo-c-driver/mongo-c-driver-devel/ <https://packages.fedoraproject.org/pkgs/mongo-c-driver/mongo-c-driver-devel/>`_.
+To only install the libraries without headers, install the ``mongo-c-driver`` package.

-On recent Red Hat systems, such as CentOS and RHEL 7, a mongo-c-driver package is available in the `EPEL <https://fedoraproject.org/wiki/EPEL>`_ repository.
-To check which version is available, see `https://packages.fedoraproject.org/pkgs/mongo-c-driver/mongo-c-driver/ <https://packages.fedoraproject.org/pkgs/mongo-c-driver/mongo-c-driver/>`_.
+On recent Red Hat systems, such as CentOS and RHEL 7, a mongo-c-driver-devel package is available in the `EPEL <https://fedoraproject.org/wiki/EPEL>`_ repository.
 The package can be installed with:

 .. code-block:: none

-  $ yum install mongo-c-driver
+  $ yum install mongo-c-driver-devel

 On macOS systems with Homebrew, the mongo-c-driver package can be installed with: